-23.00 Fire Equipment and Alarms
+22.00 Fire Equipment and Alarms

-- .01 No person shall disregard a fire alarm signal or refuse to evacuate a building when a fire alarm is activated. - .02 No person shall, without authorization, operate or tamper with any fire safety equipment, including but not limited to fire extinguishers, smoke detectors and sprinklers, except for use in emergency situations, and for such purposes for which the equipment was intended, including failing to report or remedy a situation where they have knowledge that someone tampered with fire safety equipment.
+- .01 No person shall fail to immediately evacuate a building during a fire alarm.
+All individuals must wait for clearance from emergency response staff before reentering a building. - .02 No person shall, without authorization, operate or tamper with any fire safety equipment, including but not limited to fire extinguishers, smoke detectors and sprinklers, except for use in emergency situations, and for such purposes for which the equipment was intended, including failing to report or remedy a situation where they have knowledge that someone tampered with fire safety equipment.